trittimo/AppData/README.md

 1. Follow the instructions [here](https://github.com/neovim/neovim/blob/master/BUILD.md#building-on-windows)
 2. Make sure the VIMRUNTIME environment variable is set properly (should be done by the PS profile)

+## Stupid things
+Neovim, for some godforsaken reason, does not include everything it needs in the build/runtime folder.
+It ALSO does not include everything it needs in the root level /runtime folder.
+What does this mean?
+Some dependencies are missing.
+Namely, the `runtime/doc/tags` file.

+This annoys the hell out of me.
+However, it is easily solved by copying the tags file to the `$env:VIMRUNTIME` folder.
+The buildnvim.ps1 script include in this repo handles this.

 ## On first install (or after installing new plugins)
 ```:PlugInstall```